 The Do’s and Don’ts of Recruiting: How to Prevent Bad Hires

 Executive recruiting has a clear goal in mind: hire the best person to fill a job opening.
 But we all know that sometimes the process leads even the best hiring manager or recruiter astray.
-Sometimes the person who was so impressive during interviews turns out to be a bad hire — and often, this happens with no warning signs whatsoever.
+Sometimes the person who was so impressive during interviews turns out to be a bad hire — and often this happens with no warning signs whatsoever.

 Bad hires are costly.
 The numbers can be staggering once you add in hiring costs, training expenses, the bad hire’s compensation, and ultimately any severance pay.
-Those numbers don’t even include the intangibles, such as the disruption among other employees picking up the slack, the potential loss of good employees’ loyalty, and the costs associated with mistakes and missed opportunities.
+Those numbers don’t even include the intangibles, such as the disruption among other employees who are picking up the slack, the potential loss of good employees’ loyalty, and the costs associated with mistakes and missed opportunities.

 Your best course of action is to avoid making bad hires in the first place.
 Take a look at some executive recruiting do’s and don’ts to keep your hiring process on the right track.